chris-wood/ACMICN2017/tutorial-fd-io-cicn.md

 4. vICN: configuration, management and control of an virtual ICN network (60min);

 5. Applications: Consumer/ Producer Socket API, MPEG-DASH over ICN (30 min).

+All slides are available in a single [slide deck](files/tutorial-cicn/FDio-cicn-tutorial.pdf).

 ### Requirements for the attendees